 Do they fit?
 Well…

-No, they do not fit.
+Sadly, they do not fit.
 The only replacement fuses available do not fit – they are too long.
-Maybe I’m just unlucky and Canadian Tire doesn’t carry them.
+It turns out the readily-available microwave fuses are 30mm long, but the fuse I need is inconveniently 20mm long.
+Perhaps I’m just unlucky and Canadian Tire doesn’t carry them.
 Instead of taking a third trip there, I searched online on Amazon.ca for shorter replacement fuses.
 Here is what I found.

-There are none of these special fuses available on Amazon either.
+There are none of these 20mm fuses available on Amazon either.
+That’s pretty tricky.
 In my case, I unsoldered the OEM fuse holder and extended it with a little metal working (not pictured).
 Good as new.